Key facts

 Course overview

-Study the Bachelor of Marketing (Psychology) and become an expert at uncovering the reasons behind consumer behaviour.
-Combine principles from complementary disciplines to unlock creative marketing solutions and graduate with a unique skill set that’s in demand across all industries.
+Study the Bachelor of Marketing (Psychology) and become an expert at uncovering the driving factors behind consumer behaviour.
+Combine principles from the complementary disciplines of marketing and psychology to unlock creative marketing solutions and graduate with a unique skill set that is in demand across all industries.

-Get inside the mind of customers by learning about the psychology that drives consumer decisions.
-You'll be trained in innovative data practices that allow you to shine a light on the different facets of customers – from culture and lifestyle to personality traits and decision-making behaviours.
+You will be trained in innovative data practices that allow you to shine a light on the different facets of consumer decision making – from culture and lifestyle to personality traits.
 Then, get practical experience translating these insights into influential marketing and communication strategies.

 Hone your skills working on real-world business and marketing problems through our work-integrated learning program.
 Contribute to campaigns alongside established professionals and build industry experience and networks that prepare you for an exciting career.

-Leverage the strong industry partnerships of Deakin's Business School and School of Psychology to take part in work-integrated learning programs.
+Leverage the strong industry partnerships of Deakin Business School and School of Psychology to take part in work-integrated learning programs.
 This gives you the opportunity to:

 These practical experiences are available to every student and are crucial in ensuring you graduate well connected, confident and job-ready.